Trawmoney/cloud/docs/cli.md

 ### `share [NAME]`

-Deploys the **code AND data** from your **developer sandbox** to a **preview instance** named `NAME`.
+Deploys the **code AND data** from your **developer sandbox** to a **preview stage** named `NAME`.
 If no `NAME` is provided, a randomly generated name will be created for you.

-A **preview instance** is an ephermeral instance that you can use to easily share your work with others.
-Preview instances allow you to create a stable snapshots of your **developer sandbox** so that you can get feedback while continuing to make changes to your own version.
+A **preview stage** is an ephermeral stage that you can use to easily share your work with others.
+Preview stages allow you to create a stable snapshots of your **developer sandbox** so that you can get feedback while continuing to make changes to your own version.

 If a script named `cloud:build` is defined in `package.json`, it will be run before deploying.